madebyherzblut/keymaestro/README.md

 ## Filter key presses

-By default, when an `INPUT`, `SELECT` or `TEXTAREA` element is focused, Keymaster doesn't process any shortcuts.
+By default, when an `INPUT`, `SELECT` or `TEXTAREA` element is focused, Keymaestro doesn't process any shortcuts.

 You can change this by overwriting `key.filter` with a new function.
-This function is called before Keymaster processes shortcuts, with the keydown event as argument.
+This function is called before Keymaestro processes shortcuts, with the keydown event as argument.

 If your function returns false, then the no shortcuts will be processed.